4 Ways to Maximize Your Equity Compensation Package During Times of Transition

 Posted by Beata Dragovics on Tue, 05/23/2017 - 15:16

 Most owners of concentrated positions understand the risks inherent in continuing to hold their shares.
 A significant drop in the price of the issue has the potential to inflict irreparable harm on a portfolio.
 One guaranteed solution to the problem is to sell the stock, but many owners are wary of the tax implications of implementing this simple strategy and are therefore hesitant to take action.
 Sometimes, however, the simplest option produces the best result.
+To determine whether an outright sale is an appropriate solution for reducing risk, let’s review the benefits and downside considerations associated with such action.

 What Yoga Is Teaching Me About Financial Planning